thorstenwagner/TraJ/README.md

 [6] Helmuth, J.A. et al., 2007.
 A novel supervised trajectory segmentation algorithm identifies distinct types of human adenovirus motion in host cells.
 Journal of structural biology, 159(3), pp.347–58.

 [7] Saxton, M.J., 1993.
 Lateral diffusion in an archipelago.
 Single-particle diffusion.
 Biophysical Journal, 64(6), pp.1766–1780.

+[8] Guigas, G. & Weiss, M., 2008.
+Sampling the Cell with Anomalous Diffusion—The Discovery of Slowness.
+Biophysical Journal, 94(1), pp.90–94.

 To Do:
 - Size distribution estimation for trajectory sets according to: J. G. Walker, “Improved nano-particle tracking analysis,” Meas.
 Sci.
 Technol., vol. 23, no. 6, p.
 065605, Jun.
 2012.
 (Already implemented in NanoTrackJ - I just have to port it)